KUMAR7BITTU/React_js/textutils/README.md

    npm run build

 If we have to do editing in react app then we will do the editing in App.js

+To insall node_modules folder we can use command as :-
+      npm install